ad044/rmwrapper/README.md

-## A simple Python wrapper Redditmetrics.com
+## A simple Python wrapper for Redditmetrics.com

 Installation
 ------------